jmangt/test-driven-puppet/rspec.md

 [The Rspec documentation](https://relishapp.com/rspec/) [4] site is the resource to use when it comes to syntax and features.
 So I will not go into to much detail into it.

+Take some time to go through the ["Getting Started](https://relishapp.com/rspec/docs/gettingstarted)" [5] section of the site if you want to go deep on how to use Rspec with a Ruby project.

+### Assertions

+An assertion or expectation is the code that tests your SUBJECT's behaviour.

 ---